5

 University of California, Los Angeles

-• Targeted Degree: Bachelor's in Occupational Health and Safety or relevant fields like Environmental Science.
+• Targeted Degree: Bachelor's in Occupational Health and Safety or a related field such as Environmental Science.

 Takeaway